NumbuhFour/OneHandCultistSimulator/README.md

 Cultist Simulator is a work by Weather Factory and I have no affiliation with them.
 I just think the game is cool and I wanted to play the game leaning back in my chair.

+Credit to [Harmony](https://github.com/pardeike/Harmony/wiki) for their awesome patcher tools.